klingtnet/gol/README.md

-# gol - a simple golang powered logbook
+# gol - A Simple Golang Powered Logbook

 Pronounced "goal" (/ɡoʊl/).

-## installation
+## Installation

 To get started, download the [latest release](https://github.com/KLINGTdotNET/gol/releases/latest), unpack it somewhere and run the `main` binary in there.